This guide has been produced by Leeds Urban Harvest with support from the Orchard Project, it follows on from the Community Apple Pressing guide.

 The basic process is:

-Clean and sterilise everything you use before letting it touch you juice or cider
+It’s important to clean and sterilise everything you use before letting it touch your juice or cider.

 Types of fermenter

-How much of your juice you want to make into cider, and how much space you have to ferment should guide you choice of fermenter.
+How much of your juice you want to make into cider, and how much space you have to ferment should guide your choice of fermenter.
 The smallest one is a glass demijohn which holds 5 litres, next is a 25 litre brew bin.
-Then plastic good grade barrels, which come in 25, 60, 120, 160, 180 and 220 litre sizes.
+This is followed by plastic good grade barrels, which come in 25, 60, 120, 160, 180 and 220 litre sizes.

 Fermentation is a relationship between yeast (naturally found on apples) and the sugar in the apple juice; yeast eats sugar and excretes alcohol and CO2 gas.
-Unfortunately there are bacteria’s and microorganisms that also like apple juice which will spoil your cider.
+Unfortunately there are bacteria and microorganisms that also like apple juice, which will spoil your cider.
 An airlock will allow you to seal your fermenter and let the CO2 gas out without letting the nasties in.

 Cider can have a very vigorous initial fermentation which pushes excess yeast through the airlock; you can clean this off.
 Some cider makers ferment without an airlock during this stage, using a clean cloth to stop solids getting in; the gas coming out will stop bacteria invading.
 If you decide to use an airlock, make sure it doesn’t dry out.

-Cider will naturally ferment out to be ‘dry’ because the yeast will continue eating sugar till it’s all gone.
-If you add more sugar to make it sweet, the yeast will start again until that gone too.
-Generally it’s stopped fermenting when there are no more bubbles coming through the airlock, which can be as quickly as a few weeks.
+Cider will naturally ferment out to be ‘dry’ because the yeast will continue eating sugar until it’s all gone.
+If you add more sugar to make it sweet, the yeast will start again until that’s gone too.
+Generally it’s stopped fermenting when there are no more bubbles coming through the airlock, which can be as quick as a few weeks.
 A guiding principle with cider is that it gets better with age, especially if this is done in bulk.
 LUH leave theirs in the fermenter for at least 6 months.

 If you want to know how strong your cider is, you need to invest in a hydrometer and thermometer; most hydrometers are calibrated for 200 C and the reading needs adjusting based on the temperature.